 Set goals: Set your own goals for how you want to get better.
 How do you know what your goals are?
 By practicing and listening to yourself and getting feedback from those who listen to you!
 I set my goals based on self-assessment (listening to recordings of myself interpreting) and the feedback I get from classmates and instructors.
 It takes a large volume of interpreting practice to see patterns and know what your real issues are.

 For example, I listen to recordings of myself and notice that I have trouble expressing myself in a natural way (I sound like I’m speaking English with Spanish syntax).
 Or maybe I have trouble keeping up with the speaker, and that’s reflected in really long pauses, or pauses in the middle of sentences.
 Or maybe I have trouble because I say the exact opposite of what the speaker means.
 Maybe I just didn’t understand like, half the speech.
 We all have challenges with interpreting.
 There is not enough room on the internets for me to list all the challenges I’ve had and currently have with interpreting.
 The important thing is to ask, “Why?”

 When you practice with a partner, give him or her your goals so you can get specific feedback.
 Expect your goals to change over time.
+If you’re preparing for exam, consider basing your goals on the criteria that will be used to score your exam, such as accuracy, tone, and delivery.
 If you’re just starting out with something really tough, it’s okay if your goal is to just keep going and not give up.